Bhutan Immigration/PR Visa Extension Guide 2026

 All Bhutan Visa Categories at a Glance

-While you are researching the Bhutan Immigration/PR Visa, it is useful to understand every available visa option so you can confirm you are applying under the correct category -or explore alternatives if your situation changes.
+While you are researching the Bhutan Immigration/PR Visa, it helps to see every available visa option side by side — so you can confirm you are in the right category, or explore alternatives if your situation changes.

 All Bhutan Visa Categories at a Glance